 Whether you have a wedding planner or not, a DJ who knows the plan or has a plan is sure to pay off big time on your wedding day.

-“It’s possible that you have a perfectly detailed timeline,” said Jamie Reinhart from Bella Collina.
+“It’s possible that you have a perfectly detailed timeline,” said Stacy Sewell from Bella Collina.
 “You may have even hired a wedding planner to make sure your day is staying on track.
 Even with a solid plan in place, your wedding DJ will control the flow of the day, especially when it comes to your reception timeline.
 An experienced and professional DJ will keep your evening flowing.”

 Bonny and Bryan say a great wedding DJ will do more than just spin the record.
 “They are the flow of the event.
 If you want to hype people up for intros, move them from point A to point B, (then you need a great DJ),” said Bonny and Bryan.